A Digital Nomad Guide to Florence

 Florence is a great base from which to explore further afield, with the wider Tuscany area easily accessible from here, but with internet speeds often slower than elsewhere in Europe and long queues and crowds for just about everything, you’ll need to have plenty of patience if you’re planning on staying for the long-term.
 Prices, too, are considerably higher than the likes of Lisbon, Barcelona and other European cities favoured by digital nomads, so be prepared to get your wallet out.

-Places to Work in Florence
+Best Places to Work in Florence

 First things first; let’s talk about internet speed.
 In Florence, this averages 19mbps, which is relatively fast, but be aware that it can be patchy.
 When it comes to your accommodation, it’s always wise to check out the particular service you’ll be provided with here, as many will come only with a mobile box that offers patchy and unreliable connectivity at best.
 Nevertheless, the city’s co-working spaces and cafes offer faster and more consistent connections, so there will always be somewhere you can get your work done.